How to re:Invent, Episode 4 - Packing and Survival Tricks

 Visit the Expo Early

 The Expo is a massive area with hundreds of vendors and sponsors showing off their products and services.
 It can be overwhelming to visit it all, so my best advice is to visit it early in the week, preferably Tuesday.
-The Expo opens up at 4:00 PM on Monday, with the Welcome Reception.
+The Expo opens at 4:00 PM on Monday with the Welcome Reception.
 If you plan to have real vendor conversations, do it before everyone’s tired.

 Sleep